acc0untz0138/DenpaEx/README.md

 05) Added blank character (name is "null").
 06) Restored easy charts.
 07) Custom noteskin colors (Default, Greyscale & Rainbow).
-08) Modified Debug Keys script from Kevin Kuntz (now it supports denpaex v0.8.2, is smaller in file size. for controls read the actual script)
+08) Modified Debug Keys script from Kevin Kuntz (now it supports denpaex v0.8.2 and is smaller in file size, for controls read the script in assets/scripts).
-09) Hard-Coded shaders from JS Engine (ChromaticAbberation, PulseEffect, GlitchEffect, VCREffect, BloomEffect, etc.) (jordan i fuckin love u blud)
+09) Hard-Coded shaders from JS Engine (ChromaticAbberation, PulseEffect, GlitchEffect, VCREffect, BloomEffect, etc.) (jordan i fuckin love u blud).
 10) Total notes counter in ChartingState (counts all notes in a chart. thanks to jordan santiagos js engine for this, all credit to him :heart:).
 11) Custom max BPM, speed, zoom & note density.
 12) Restored the miss sound toggle (literally the easiest thing).